-A map is a map: what geographical maps and journey maps have in common
+A map is a map: how understanding geographical maps helps us create better journey maps

 Maps have been a key tool for people since the dawn of humankind.
 Starting with fading sketches drawn in sand to Google Maps, maps have always provided information, context, and orientation.
 What helps us find our way through this world, also helps us to understand our customers and our business.